'Ghost Kitchens' Popping Up Across South Florida To Get Your Food Fast

 CBS4’s Lisa Petrillo explains how their presence is helping shape fast-casual food delivery in South Florida.

 When you order your favorite food using an app, you care how fast it gets there and how good it tastes.
-These are two factors at the heart of Reef Kitchens – from Chicago based Reef technology.
+These are two factors at the heart of Reef Kitchens – from Miami-based Reef technology.

 The concept takes underutilized urban spaces like parking lots and places mobile kitchens, also called “ghost kitchens” in neighborhoods.
 Then they partner with local restaurants to prepare their exact foods.